jo/sync-tank/migrations.md

 ## 1 Introduction

-> Software development is change management - Ashley Williams
+> Software development is change management - Ashley Williams, [A Brief History of Modularity](https://www.youtube.com/watch?v=vypCsVm5z28) at JSConf EU 2017

 Imagine you've done everything right: you've built this big, offline-first, decentralized, scalable system that supports all sorts of clients.
 Your agile teams are working on different parts of the software ecosystem.
-The database has become the glue that binds the teams together, the data structure functions as a kind of contract that all teams have agreed on.
 Of course, your application is live and well, customers are happy - and they demand new features.

 So you have to change the data structure.